authzed/zed/docs/zed.md

 ### Options

 ```
       --batch-size uint                      restore relationship write batch size (default 1000)
       --batches-per-transaction uint         number of batches per transaction (default 10)
       --conflict-strategy string             strategy used when a conflicting relationship is found.
 Possible values: fail, skip, touch (default "fail")
       --disable-retries                      retries when an errors is determined to be retryable (e.g. serialization errors)
-      --prefix-filter string           include only schema and relationships with a given prefix
+      --prefix-filter string                 include only schema definitions and relationships with a given prefix
+      --prefix-replacements stringToString   potentially modify the schema to replace desired prefixes (default [])
       --request-timeout duration             timeout for each request performed during restore (default 30s)
-      --rewrite-legacy                 potentially modify the schema to exclude legacy/broken syntax
 ```

 ### Options Inherited From Parent Flags